NanoComp/meep/doc/docs/Guile_and_Scheme_Information.md

 # Guile and Scheme Information
 ---

 There are many places you can go to find out more regarding Guile and the Scheme programming language.
-We list a few of them here:
+We list a few of them here.

 [TOC]